 WHO is responsible for the processing of your personal data?

 The entity responsible for the processing of your personal data is London Vision Clinic Partners Ltd, 138 Harley Street, London W1G 7LA.
+We are registered with the Information Commissioner’s Office, our registration number is ZA080531, and this is renewed every year in October as an ongoing policy.

-WHAT personal data we collect and WHEN
+WHAT personal data do we collect and WHEN

-- Contact details including name, email, telephone number and physical address
+Contact details: including name, email, telephone number and physical address

-- Personal details including gender and date of birth
+Personal details: including gender and date of birth

-- When interacting with our Sites, data is automatically collected and shared with The Company by the technology platforms providing the experience.
+Personal preferences: including your marketing and cookie preferences, IP addresses, referrer headers, data identifying your web browser and version, and web beacons and tags.
+When interacting with our Sites, data is automatically collected and shared with The Company by the technology platforms providing the experience.
 For example, your web browser or mobile device may share certain data with The Company as those devices interact with our Sites.
 More information about these practices is included in the Cookies and Pixel Tags section below.

 Tools to manage what we collect